giltayar/bilt/docs/build-configurations.md

 * `name`: the name of the step (will be shown in the CLI before running the step)
 * `run`: the shell command to execute for the step
-* `enableOption`: a string, or an array of strings that defines the CLI options that enable or disable this step (the default is `true`: to enable).
-The step will not execute if all of the options that are set are explicitly set to `false`, or if no options are set at all.
+* `enableOption`: a string, or an array of two strings that defines the CLI options that enable or disable this step (the default is `true`: to enable).
+The first option (or only one) is the option itself, and the second one is the aggregate option.
+The first option overrides the aggregate option, if it is set, and has the aggregate option if it is not set.
+If none are set, the default is `true`.
+The final run command will receive the option as environment variables in the form of `BILT_OPTION_${constantCase(option)}` with a value of `true` (as a string), but if the final value of the option is false, the environment variable will not be set at all.

+  It is illegal for an option to appear in two steps with different aggregate options.

 * `parameterOption`: a string, or an array of strings, that define parameters to be passed to the `run` command.
 The `run` command will receive them in the form of `BILT_OPTION_${constantCase(option)}`, e.g. a parameter option `foo-bar` will be passed as